mathushun-s/data_engineering_project/README.md

 #Description explaining the data sets can be found in 'data_description_problem1.pdf'

-The code read the contents of both data sets from 'targetA.csv' and 'targetB.csv' and make these available in two seperate numpy arrays.
+This code reads the contents of both data sets from 'targetA.csv' and 'targetB.csv' and make these available in two seperate numpy arrays.
-▪ Graph1: sequence numbers over time.
+- Graph1: sequence numbers over time.
 In this graph time values (from column B) are on the x-axis, and the sequence numbers are be on the y-axis.
 The sequence numbers can be found in column G of the datasets.
-▪ Graph2: probabilities of packet lengths.
+- Graph2: probabilities of packet lengths.
 You will notice that packets listed in the targetA.csv file take one of a limited number of possible packet length (packet length is given in column F).
 For this graph you can create a scatterplot, or use a bar chart, or use a